cert-manager/website/content/en/docs/configuration/acme/dns01/azuredns.md

 - Install https://github.com/Azure/aad-pod-identity and make sure it's working properly

-- in the namespace where cert-manager will be installed please add these 2 kubernetes resources
+- in the namespace where `cert-manager` will be installed please add these two Kubernetes resources

-> to obtain subcription_id please use `az account show` cli command
+> to obtain `subcription_id` please use `az account show` command line tool

 ```yaml
 apiVersion: aadpodidentity.k8s.io/v1